 Once you’ve made sure refinancing is the right decision, know that there are lenders that accept borrowers with bad credit.

-What will I need to refinance my auto loan?
+What information do I need to refinance my auto loan?

 In order to complete the refinancing process, you’ll need to provide information about yourself and your vehicle, just like when you applied for your original loan.
 Your lender will typically also request information about your current loan so it can calculate a competitive offer.